ocaml/ocamlbuild/manual/manual.md

   module paths) to be linked together (by using the standard `ocamlmklib` tool) to produce a `.a` or `.lib` archive (for static linking) or a `.so` or `.dll` archive (for dynamic linking).
+The .clib name should be prefixed by `lib`, and the target name will then a `lib` or `dll` prefix, following standard conventions: to build a static library from `libfoo.clib`, you should require the target `libfoo.{a,lib}`, and to build a dynamic library you should require the target `dllfoo.{so,dll}`.
 If `foo.o` is listed and OCamlbuild is run from Windows, `foo.obj` will be used instead.
-The target name includes a `lib` or `dll` prefix, following standard conventions: to build a static library from `foo.clib`, you should require the target `libfoo.{a,lib}`, and to build a dynamic library you should require the target `dllfoo.{so,dll}`.

 - `.mltop`, `.top`: requesting the build of `foo.top` will look for a list of module paths in `foo.mltop`, and build a custom toplevel